 On the flip side, working out with too little weight isn’t good for you, either.

-“People are generally not comfortable being uncomfortable, and because of this, they do not utilize equipment correctly to elicit results,” Brian Ferrari says.
+“People are generally not comfortable being uncomfortable, and because of this, they do not utilize equipment correctly to elicit results,” Andy Coggan says.
 “Not selecting the appropriate load and not performing the correct volume reduces work efficacy and doesn’t allow them to achieve their ultimate fitness level in a timely manner.”

 Check out Resistance Machines Progression: Know the Basics for advice on getting started.